Emlakhossain/portfolio/README.md

 * I using on this project React JS, JavaScript, tailwind-CSS, and backend purpose used Node JS.

-* Here is my deatils information and i have done some of peatures components
+* Here is my deatils information and i have done some of peatures components.

 # Getting Started with Create React App